Divorce Mediation Georgia

 Alternative Dispute Resolution (ADR)

 In 1990, the Supreme Court of Georgia created a Commission on Alternative Dispute Resolution (ADR).
 The term Alternative Dispute Resolution (ADR) refers to any method other than common civil litigation to resolve differences.
+Options for ADR include:

+Mediation.
 Mediation is a process utilizing a Neutral to facilitate settlement discussions between parties.
-The Neutral has no authority to make a decision or impose a settlement upon the parties.
+The neutral has no authority to make a decision or impose a settlement upon the parties.
 The neutral attempts to focus the attention of the parties upon their needs and interests rather than upon rights and positions.
-Although in some divorces the parties may be ordered to attend a mediation session, any mediated settlement is entirely voluntary.
+Although in some divorces the parties may be ordered to attend a mediation session, any settlement is entirely voluntary.

+Arbitration.
 Arbitration differs from mediation in that an arbitrator renders a decision after hearing an abbreviated version of the facts.
 The essential difference between mediation and arbitration is that arbitration is a form of adjudication, whereas mediation is not.

 Georgia Divorce Mediation Process

 How does divorce mediation work in Georgia?
 In mediation the divorcing spouses negotiate their divorce settlement agreement with a neutral third party facilitating the process.
 The mediator is a neutral intermediary that guides the conversation but does not lead either party or make any decisions on their behalf.